mchepeli/UA-war-energy-recovery/Readme.txt

 which can be started by opening the "VTRUN_N_BLS_M0LSEA-v05.CMD" file.

-3. Folder "Gams_Wrk_W&W2_M0LSEA-v05" contains all files neccesary to run the past-war baseline Reference 1 and Reference 2 scenarios, as well as mitigation pathways.
+3. Folder "Gams_Wrk_W&W2_M0LSEA-v05" contains all files neccesary to run the past-war baseline and mitigation scenarios.
 The latter can be done by opening the corresponding "VTRUN_*_M0LSEA-v05.CMD" file.

 4. All calculations are performed with author's original cplex and control panel setup options regardless of user's current ones.
 VEDA_FE doesn't need to be launched.